google/accompanist/docs/coil/migration-coilimage.md

 ### ReplaceWith

 An automatic replacement migration has been provided in the deprecation.
 This allows you to migrate one or all `CoilImage()` calls over to the new API.
-This works perfectly in most cases but you may find that the resulting code needs tidying up, YMMV.

 ## Removed features